ericywl/sutd-coin/README.md

 a list of tails whenever a block is added.
 This list is used afterwards to find a chain that has the longest length in terms of blocks - the shorter chains are "removed", resolving the fork.
-If chains of similar length are found, we simulate a pseudo **proof of work** by adding the hash values in a chain to determine which chain to accept ie. the chain with the lowest cummulative hash will be accepted.
+If chains of similar length are found, we simulate a pseudo **proof of work** by summing the hash values in a chain to determine which chain to accept ie. the chain with the lowest cummulative hash will be accepted.